joostdecock/site/pages/docs/git-basics.md

 Different people might be working on differnet changes, all in their own branch.
 They submit their pull requests to ask to have their code merged into the `develop` branch.

-Every now and then the Grand Poobah moves all the changes made in `develop` into `master` at which point those changes become part of the production code.
+Every now and then Joost moves all the changes made in `develop` into `master` at which point those changes become part of the production code.

 #### master